 Car Dealerships That Work With Bad Credit

-When it comes to getting an auto loan, qualifications will likely vary depending on the dealership/financing company you use.
+When it comes to getting a car loan, qualifications will likely vary depending on the dealership/financing company you use.
 There’s no industry standard for which credit scores to approve and which to deny.
 Individual lenders and dealerships make these decisions for themselves.

 That being said, you may be able to get approved for an auto loan even if you have bad credit.
-But the terms you get will be better if your credit score is good.
-With bad credit, you’ll likely pay much higher interest rates.
-You also may not be offered as much money, and your monthly payments will likely be much higher as well.2
+And as touched on earlier, the terms you get will be better if your credit score is good.
+With bad credit loans, you’ll likely pay much higher interest rates.
+You also may not be offered as much money, and your monthly payments will likely be much higher as well.

 We recommend doing plenty of research before making your decision.
 Call plenty of dealerships to find out what their rates are.
 Also, be sure to ask what kind of credit score you’ll need for approval.

 It’s wise to save up some money so that you can make a down payment when purchasing a car.
-This will not only help you get better terms for a bad credit loan but will make your monthly payments more manageable.
+This will not only help you get better terms for a low-credit loan but will make your monthly payments more manageable.

 If you can’t put any money down, you may be able to get better rates by using a cosigner.
-A cosigner is a third party with a good credit score, who promises to make your payments if you should fail to do so.
-Usually, a cosigner is a close family member or friend.3
+A cosigner is a third party with a good credit score who promises to make your payments if you should fail to do so.
+Usually, a cosigner is a close family member or friend.

 Instant Approval Auto Loans